Gabby's Dollhouse: The Movie: Plot

+A young Gabby visits her grandma Gigi, who was working on a cat-themed dollhouse which she made just for her.
+She gets very excited when she shows her the Gabby Cats, Cakey, MerCat, Kitty Fairy, Baby Box, Carlita, DJ Catnip, CatRat, and Pillow Cat, that she just made, and eventually she gives her a special headband with cat ears that can allow her to shrink to the size of a doll and then teaches her how to do the pinching tune so she can be able to play in the dollhouse.

-Gabby, Pandy Paws, her Gabby cats, and her dollhouse go on a road trip with her grandmother Gigi to visit her home for a special project.
-In Cat Francisco, CatRat accidentally unlatches the dollhouse from the van, causing it to roll into a store where Vera, a cat lady, buys it and drives home.
-Vera then splits the Gabby cats up.
-CatRat finds a plush cat named Chumsley in a drawer.
+Later in the present, Gabby is preparing to go on a road trip with her grandmother to Cat Francisco, bringing her stuffed sidekick, Pandy Paws, and the Gabby Cats in her dollhouse to visit her home for a special project.
+When they get there, CatRat accidentally unlatches the dollhouse from the van, causing it to roll into a store where Vera, an old cat lady, takes it and drives home.
+Vera then splits the Gabby Cats up to different surroundings in her area.
+CatRat ends up in a drawer full of cat-themed items and discovers a plush cat named Chumsley and a colorful quartet of small, cat-shaped pencil toppers, whom he eventually brings to life.

-Gabby, determined to save her dollhouse, shrinks along with Pandy and is taken to Vera's home, where the dollhouse is.
-Gabby learns the Gabby cats are missing but meets Chumsley at Cakey's kitchen, while ordering CatRat to stay.
-Chumsley offers to help.
-Gabby and Pandy find MerCat in Vera's aquarium and jump in, turning into mermaids.
-They free MerCat, traveling in a bubble, and find the Gabby cats in a bag.
-Vera opens the door, causing them to fly outside and fall into a bush.
-They meet kitty gnomes who take them to the Kitty Fairy, their queen.
+Gabby, determined to save her dollhouse, shrinks along with Pandy and is taken to Vera's home, where the dollhouse got stolen.
+Gabby soon learns that the Gabby Cats are missing but meets Chumsley at the kitchen, while ordering CatRat to stay.
+Gabby and Pandy find MerCat in a fish tank and jump inside, turning into mermaids.
+They free MerCat, traveling in a bubble, and find the Gabby Cats inside a bag.
+Vera opens the door, causing them to fly outside and fall into a nearby bush.
+They then meet some kitty gnomes in the grasslands who take them to see Kitty Fairy, their queen.

-At the kitty gnomes' hideout, they trick the gnomes into playing hide and seek while building a bird-like vehicle to escape.
-The Kitty Fairy gives up her queen title and returns to the dollhouse with MerCat.
-Meanwhile, Gabby and Pandy try to free the Gabby cats as Vera is distracted by Kitty Rangers.
-Gabby rescues the cats and they return to the dollhouse, where Chumsley shares how Vera once played with him but grew up and left him in her drawer.
-Gabby, Pandy, and the Gabby cats are cast out, and Chumsley seals the windows, claiming ownership of the dollhouse.
-Pandy goes to get Gigi.
+At the kitty gnomes' hideout, they trick the gnomes into playing a game of hide and seek while building a flying bird-like vehicle to escape.
+Kitty Fairy decides to give up her queen title, and she and MerCat then head back to the dollhouse.
+Meanwhile, Gabby and Pandy try to free Cakey, Baby Box, and DJ Catnip as Vera is distracted by a trio of Kitty Rangers.
+Gabby rescues the cats, and they all return to the dollhouse, where Chumsley shows them in a flashback how Vera once played with him when she was a child but grew up and left him in her drawer.
+Gabby, Pandy, and the Gabby Cats are cast out, and Chumsley seals the windows, claiming that he has taken over the dollhouse.
+Carlita takes Pandy and DJ Catnip to get Gigi.